What is Obesity?

 Obesity is defined as having body fat in excess.

 A person is not considered obese until his or her weight has reached 20% or more above what is considered a normal weight.
-Body Mass Index (BMI) is the most common and reliable measure of obesity today.
+Body Mass Index (BMI) is the most common and reliable measure of obesity in the United States today.

 There are different measures of overweight and obesity.
-An individual is classified as overweight if his or her BMI is between 25 and 29.9; while a person is classified as obese if his or her BMI exceeds 30.
+An individual is classified as being at a healthy weight with a BMI of 24 or below.
+An individual is considered overweight on an obesity chart if his or her BMI is between 25 and 29.9, while a person is classified as obese if his or her BMI exceeds 30.

 The term “morbid obesity” is used to describe someone who is between 50% and 100% over what is considered a normal weight.
 Morbidly obese can mean being more than 100 pounds overweight, having a BMI of or exceeding 40, or being overweight enough to experience severe impairments to normal health and function.